Master of Arts – Theological Studies (Coursework)

 Mode of Study & Assessment

-Students may undertake study as a part-time or full-time students, commencing in First Semester, in Winter Term or in Second Semester, subject to unit availability.
+Students may undertake study as a part-time or full-time student, commencing in First Semester, in Winter Term or in Second Semester, subject to unit availability.
 The assessment of competency in each unit consists of tutorial performance and a number of assignments, or projects during the semester.

 It may be possible for this course to be completed in external mode with units subject to availability.